 Judith Light stepped into the limelight in 1977 and her breakout role came the same year in the soap opera One Life to Live, earning her two consecutive Daytime Emmys for Lead Actress.
 When her soap arc ended in ‘83, she began her love affair with television movies, highlighted by the 1989 biographical drama The Ryan White Story.

 The 2000s brought more TV success, playing Judge Elizabeth Donnelly on Law and Order SVU, starring Mariska Hargitay, as well as being part of the popular comedy, Ugly Betty.
-Her most recent role is part of the HBO series Julia about Julia Child, and today she is 73 years old and still rolling in success.
+Her most recent role is part of the HBO series Julia about Julia Child, and the Peacock original, Poker Face.
+Today she is 74 years old and still rolling in success.

 Aside from acting, Judith is heavily involved in advocating for the LGBTQ+ community and those with HIV and AIDs.
 Judith remains very close with Tony Danza and has been married to Robert Desiderio since 1989, meeting on the set of One Life to Live.